|

 Once we got to the east side of the mountains we were startled to

 see the lush vegetation.
-Kaneohe was in the middle of a
+Kaneohe is located in the middle of a

 tropical rain forest.
 It was just as green as it could be.